Papers and reference

 Cycling for health, enjoyment and you

 Cycling is a wonderful activity.
-It is the most efficient means of travelling known to man, a pleasurable pastime that can be enjoyed by young and old alike, one of the best ways to maximise health and well-being, an elixir of life, and a completely sustainable mode of transport.
-Almost everyone is able to cycle and for a child learning to ride a bike is an important landmark in their development as an independent person.
+It is the most efficient means of travelling, a pastime that can be enjoyed by young and old alike, one of the best ways to maximise health and well-being and a completely sustainable mode of transport.
+Almost everyone is able to cycle and, for a child, learning to ride a bike is an important landmark in their development as an independent person.

 Many people would like to cycle or to cycle more.
 However, the traditional myths that cycling is hard work and slow have been augmented in recent years by the perception that cycling is also inevitably unsafe.
 Many people fear riding in today's traffic, on roads too often designed primarily for motor vehicles, and feel that there is little cyclists can do to protect themselves from the hazards present.

-In fact, far from cycling being an unsafe activity, research shows that cycling regularly is the single most effective action you can take to increase your life span.
+Research has clearly demonstrated that the modest risks in cycling are hugely outweighed by the health benefits; cycling regularly is the single most effective action you can take to increase your life span.
 Cyclists, on average, live longer than non-cyclists and experience much less ill health.
-They are twelve times less likely to die of heart disease.
+They are 12 times less likely to die of heart disease.
 Whatever the negative effects of sharing the roads with heavy traffic, it is evident that, on balance, cycling leads to longer and healthier lives.
 Moreover, when you choose to cycle rather than to travel by car, everyone benefits from reductions in pollution and congestion.